rishavpaul95/llm-debate/README.md

 - **Persistent Sessions**: Your debate continues exactly where you left off if you refresh the page
 - **Multi-User Support**: Each visitor gets their own independent debate session
 - **Dynamic Topics**: Set any topic you want the LLMs to debate
+- **Configurable Models**: Choose different Ollama models for each debater.
+- **Configurable Number of Debate Exchanges**: Set how many rounds of back-and-forth the debate will have.
 - **Real-time Updates**: See the conversation unfold with live typing indicators
 - **Responsive Design**: Works on desktops, tablets, and mobile devices
 - **Visual Differentiation**: Each side of the debate has distinct visual styling